growth triangle area action plan

 The part of the Greater Norwich Core Strategy (JCS) which relates to the Growth Triangle was adopted as planning policy in January 2014.
 The JCS identifies the Growth Triangle as a major urban extension providing a concentration of growth which can support local services, facilities and infrastructure including secondary education, high quality public transport links and significant green infrastructure.
 The Growth Triangle is expected to deliver a minimum of 7,000 new homes by 2026, increasing to at least 10,000 thereafter, an extension to the Broadland Business Park, 25 hectares of land for employment at Rackheath, and a range of smaller employment opportunities delivered alongside the new homes.
 The Growth Triangle includes the area north of Rackheath that was once promoted as an eco-community under the Government’s eco-towns programme.

 A significant proportion of the development planned for the Growth Triangle already benefits from planning permission.
 This includes: 600 homes, local shops, a community building and open space at Brook Farm north of Dussindale; 21 hectares, or 57,500square metres, of employment space north of the developed part of Broadland Business Park; and, 21.5, or over 64,000 square metres, of employment space and related uses to the east of Broadland Business Park.
 Broadland has also resolved to grant planning permission for a new sustainable urban extension of 3,520 homes, 16,800square metres of employment space and a wide range of services, facilities and open space in North Sprowston and Old Catton.

 Key supporting infrastructure is being pro-actively planned.
 For example, work began on capacity improvements to Postwick Junction and construction is underway of the Northern Distributor Road (NDR).
 A series of cycle-link improvements is underway and more is planned as part of the Norwich Cycle City Ambition Programme, are due to be completed in 2015.
-A schedule of planned infrastructure improvements is included in the Greater Norwich Infrastructure Plan, a link to which is provided under the external links section on this page.
+A schedule of planned infrastructure improvements is included as an appendix to the AAP